opendatalu/datagouvlu-pages/pages/en/faq.md

 ## How to become part of the data.public.lu community?

+If you create original data, you can publish your own datasets.
+If you have processed data from a dataset, you can republish the results of your processing as a community resource on that dataset.
+If it involves a reuse of the data, feel free to publish it as a reuse.
+For all these activities, you simply need to create a user account on data.public.lu.

 By consulting [the portal blog](/en/posts/) you can register for the various events (Hackathons, conferences) organised.

 We also invite you to follow our social networks accounts, as listed on the footer of this website.